Mrrvm/os_lusiadas_2/content/grounds.md

 Gilberto Freyre, the developer of this theory, was invited by the Portuguese government in the 1950s, to visit and analyse the former colonies.
 His "independent" views on the benign nature of our colonialism became the official doctrine of the dictatorial regime in the 1960s, in order to appease the criticism from other European nations whose colonial regimes had collapsed.
 Disseminated through textbooks, media, and official documents, the ideas became ingrained in Portuguese culture[^gilberto] and can still be seen in the words of our current President - Marcelo Rebelo de Sousa (whose father, interestingly enough, used to be a Governor-General of Mozambique from 1968 until 1970[^rebelo] ).
 ### Language and things

-In 2016, in a newspaper, our President claims we, as a nation, have an exceptional ability to learn and include others, creating bridges between cultures, civilisations and continents.[^marcelo]
+In 2016, in a newspaper, our President claims we, as a nation, have an exceptional ability to learn and include others, creating bridges between cultures, civilisations and continents.
 In 2017, in a visit to Senegal, he recognises slavery's injustice and consequentially affirms that our country abolished it in 1761 (a lie pushed as anti-racist discourse in both school and day-to-day conversations).
 This generated protests that called for the President to apologise for slavery in name of the country, which he still has not.
-In 2019, in the Day of Portugal (the day that commemorates the death of [[Luís de Camões]]), Marcelo insists that we are a nation at ease with its past, actively constructing the present and arming the future, encompassed by many 'Portugals' that extend beyond its geographic boundaries.
+In 2019, in the Day of Portugal (the day that commemorates the death of [[Luís de Camões]]), Marcelo again insists that we are a nation at ease with its past, actively constructing the present and arming the future, encompassed by many 'Portugals' that extend beyond its geographic boundaries - a rhetoric similar to 1934's propaganda: [[grounds#^fig-pequeno]].[^marcelo]

+In the same year in the WebSummit, Lisbon's mayor - Fernando Medina - offered an astrolabe to the founder of the conference, pointing out that "Lisbon was the capital of the world five centuries ago, (...)
+From Lisbon departed a great adventure that connected the human race. . . .
+Today it is you, the engineers, the entrepreneurs, the creators, the innovators, the start-ups, all the companies".[^websummit]

+The list goes on.
+And we only need to walk around to see it.

 The miscegenation between languages is only desirable sometimes.
 Not only are they not considered languages by the Portuguese standard (e.g. Badiu), but when it comes to officially including the terms in formal settings, they then become slang, for example with the widely used words *bué* and *bazar* (from Kimbundu language *mbuwe* and kubaza, respectively).

-"At the opening ceremony of the Eleventh Web Summit in Lisbon, in early November 2019, the mayor of Lisbon, Fernando Medina, offered an astrolabe to Paddy Cosgrave, the founder of the technology and entrepreneurship conference.
-As an instrument used by the navigators during the so-called Portuguese “Discoveries,” the astrolabe possessed a symbolism that Medina emphasized at the time: Lisbon was the capital of the world five centuries ago, this was the starting point for routes to discover new worlds, new people, new ideas. ==From Lisbon departed a great adventure that connected the human race. . . .
-Today it is you, the engineers, the entrepreneurs, the creators, the innovators, the start-ups, all the companies==.

 OTHER OBJECTS (selos, bugigangas)